webpack/webpack.js.org/src/content/guides/tree-shaking.md

 To tackle this, we use [`"sideEffects"`](/guides/tree-shaking/#mark-the-file-as-side-effect-free) property in `package.json`.

 It similar to `/*#__PURE__*/` but on a module level instead of a statement level.
-It says (`"sideEffects"` property): "If no direct export from a module flagged with no-sideEffects is used, the bundler can skip evaluating the module from side effects.".
+It says (`"sideEffects"` property): "If no direct export from a module flagged with no-sideEffects is used, the bundler can skip evaluating the module for side effects.".

 In the polaris example original modules look like this: